Olga-valzhyna/Jekyll/docs/Visual Studio Code.md

 ![Step10](assets/images/step10.png)

 # Markdown and Visual Studio Code
 Markdown is a formatting language used when the resulting document will be rendered or converted into **HTML** documents for web-viewable material.
-The format is commonly used to generate documents like readme’s in GitHub or blog posts and even this website.
+The format is commonly used to generate documents like readme’s in GitHub or blog posts.
 Markdown documents are written in plain text, and thus are often simpler to create, edit and manage using text editors intended for writing code.

 VS Code supports Markdown files out of the box.
 You just start writing Markdown text, save the file with the **.md extension** and then you can toggle the visualization of the editor between the code and the preview of the Markdown file; obviously, you can also open an existing Markdown file and start working with it.
 To switch between views, press **Ctrl+Shift+V** in the editor.